Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 In the base mod, gear can be made from all the vanilla materials you are familiar with, plus some extras.
-Data packs (config files in 1.12.2) can add additional parts, as well as other mods.
+Data packs (config files if you are still playing 1.12.2 for some odd reason) can add additional materials, as well as other mods.
 See the wiki for details on creating data packs.
 It's easier than you might think!

 See the Notes and General Tips section at the bottom for helpful tips and answers to common questions.
 Some sections also have a TLDR paragraph at the end, which summarizes the section.

 Optifine users: Please test without Optifine before reporting issues.
 Optifine is known to cause rendering issues.

 - Tools, weapons, and armor.
 All of them share much of the same code.
 If you can do something with tools, odds are you can do the same with armor, and so on.
 They also extend vanilla classes, which means they should work with anything that requires vanilla tools (Ender IO farming stations, for example).
 They can be enchanted and repaired through normal means.

-- Tools - pickaxe, shovel, axe, mattock (replaces hoe), prospector hammer (can search for ores), hammer (AOE pickaxe), excavator (AOE shovel), and sickle.
-More to come!
+- Tools - Includes pickaxe, shovel, axe, mattock (replaces hoe), prospector hammer (can search for ores), hammer (AOE pickaxe), excavator (AOE shovel), saw (formerly lumber axe), and sickle.

 - Armor - In Silent's Gems, armor was kind of tacked on later in development, so it had some bugs and inconsistencies.
 In Silent Gear, armor was considered from the beginning.

 - Gear Parts (Materials)

-- Basic "vanilla" parts are included in the mod.
-These include wood, stone, flint, terracotta (bricks), netherrack, iron, gold, diamond, emerald, and obsidian.
-A new ore, crimson iron, can be found in the Nether) and azure silver (in the End).
+- Basic "vanilla" materials are included in the mod.
+These include wood, stone, flint, netherrack, iron, gold, diamond, emerald, obsidian, and more.
+Two new ores, crimson iron (in the Nether) and azure silver (in the End).
 Crimson iron can be crafted into crimson steel and azure silver can be crafted into azure electrum.
 Hover over the item and hold the ctrl key to see material stats.

 - Tweak everything!
-Modify existing parts or define your own.
-See the wiki for more info.
+Modify existing materials or define your own.
+See the wiki for more info